GeorgeCiesinski/Flask-RESTful-App/README.md

 This is a basic flask restful app that uses GET, POST, PUT, and DELETE methods.

-For the simplicity of the project, the data storage is just a temporary list.
+The data is stored in a SQLite3 database using raw SQL commands.